 InterContinental

 The InterContinental’s Lobby Lounge, where a wall of windows gives you a view across Victoria Harbour, is the decadent setting for the hotel’s high tea offerings.
 They have a variety of sets to choose from, ranging from a Champagne tea set to a contemporary Chinese tea set.
 They also have seasonal offerings, such as a very indulgent Parisian afternoon tea set showcasing “le chocolat Alain DuCasse”.
-Tea is served from 2.30pm to 6pm on Mondays to Fridays and from 1.30pm to 6pm on weekends and public holidays.
-Prices start at HK$408 for one on weekdays.
+Tea is served from 3pm to 6pm daily.
+Prices start at HK$538 for two.

 Grand Hyatt